NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: No Load Outdoor Air Flow Rate When No Cooling or Heating is Needed

 This numeric field defines the outdoor air flow rate through the heat pump in cubic meters per second when neither cooling or heating is required (i.e., DX coils and supplemental heater are off but the supply air fan operates).
 Values must be greater than or equal to 0, or this field is autosizable.
 Note that the no load outdoor air flow rate cannot change during the simulation.
-In addition, the no load outdoor air flow rate cannot be greater than the heat pump’s no load supply air flow rate.
-This field is only used when the heat pump’s supply air fan operating mode schedule specifies continuous fan operation.
-If the heat pump’s supply air fan operating mode schedule specifies continuous fan operation and the field ‘No Load Supply Air Flow Rate’ is set to zero or is left blank, then the model assumes that the no load outdoor air flow rate is equal to the outdoor air flow rate when the cooling or heating coil was last operating (for cooling operation [i.e., Cooling outdoor air flow rate] or heating operation [i.e., Heating outdoor air flow rate]) and this field is not used.
+In addition, the no load outdoor air flow rate cannot be greater than the heat pump's no load supply air flow rate.
+This field is only used when the heat pump's supply air fan operating mode schedule specifies continuous fan operation.
+If the heat pump's supply air fan operating mode schedule specifies continuous fan operation and the field "No Load Supply Air Flow Rate" is set to zero or is left blank, then the model assumes that the no load outdoor air flow rate is equal to the outdoor air flow rate when the cooling or heating coil was last operating (for cooling operation [i.e., Cooling outdoor air flow rate] or heating operation [i.e., Heating outdoor air flow rate]) and this field is not used.

 #### Field: Supply Air Fan Object Type